 - You have unemployment income.

-- You had earnings of at least $108.28 from a tax exempt church.
+- You had earnings of at least $108.28 from a nonprofit organization such as a church

-- You owe taxes on your retirement plan such as an individual retirement arrangement.
+- You owe taxes on your retirement plan, such as an IRA.

 - You received a payment from your Health Savings Account.

 - You can be legally claimed as a dependent on someone else's tax return, and your earned plus unearned income meets IRS guidelines for children's and dependent's income.

 Reasons for Filing Anyway

 You might want to file anyway even if you’re not required to file a tax return because there's a benefit in it for you.

 The IRS doesn't automatically issue refunds to taxpayers who don't file tax returns to claim them.
 You'll have to file a return to get the money back if you paid more in through withholding than your actual tax obligation turned out to be.
 Keep an eye on the calendar because you must file within three years or you'll forfeit your refund.